taijeronv/taijeronv_info/content/post/taijeronv-info/index.md

 frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope;
 picture-in-picture" allowfullscreen></iframe>

-I'm going to take what I learned setting up my Hugo website and take it to the next level.
+I'm going to take what I learned setting up my Hugo website and go to the next level.

 My plan is to start with Colt Steele's